 Some 15km further west, Santa Teresa Gallura is Sardinia’s northernmost port.
 The town gets extremely lively in summer, with a buzzing nightlife, but the main draw is the beaches, many enjoying superb views over to Corsica, just 11km away.
 There’s one stretch of sand right at the edge of town, but some of the finest beaches on the whole island are a short bus-ride away, with Punta Falcone and La Marmorata to the east, and Capo Testa, with its wind-sculpted granite rock formations, 3km west of Santa Teresa.

 On Sardinia’s north coast, 70km southwest from Santa Teresa di Gallura, Castelsardo lies picturesquely draped over a promontory overlooking the Golfo dell’Asinara.
 The town was the Sardinian power base of the Genoan Doria family for nearly 250 years, and the historic centre preserves a pungent medieval flavour, crowned by a castle that now holds a museum of basketwork.
-This local speciality, combined with the town’s photogenic setting, has helped to transform Castelsardo into a fully fledged holiday resort, with numerous hotels, restaurants and handicrafts shops.
+This local speciality, combined with the town’s photogenic setting, has helped to transform Castelsardo into a fully-fledged holiday resort, with numerous hotels, restaurants and handicrafts shops.

 Sardinia’s second city, Sassari combines an insular, traditional feel, as embodied in its well-preserved old quarter, with a forward-looking, confident air that is most evident in its modern centre.
-Here, leading off from the grandiose Piazza Italia, the café-lined Via Roma holds the city’s principal sight, the Museo Sanna, displaying some of the island’s most important archeological finds.
+Here, leading off from the grandiose Piazza Italia, the café-lined Via Roma holds the city’s principal sight, the Museo Sanna, displaying some of the island’s most important archaeological finds.

 While Cagliari was Pisa’s base of operations in Sardinia during the Middle Ages, Sassari was the Genoan capital, ruled by the Doria family, whose power reached throughout the Mediterranean.
 Under the Aragonese it became an important centre of Spanish hegemony, and the Spanish stamp is still strong, not least in its churches.
 In the sixteenth century the Jesuits founded Sardinia’s first university here, which continues to excel in the spheres of law, medicine and politics.

-One of Sardinia’s showiest festivals – La Cavalcata– takes place in Sassari on the penultimate Sunday of May, the highlight of a month of cultural activities.
+One of Sardinia’s showiest festivals – La Cavalcata – takes place in Sassari on the penultimate Sunday of May, the highlight of a month of cultural activities.
 Originally staged for the benefit of visiting Spanish kings or other dignitaries, it attracts hundreds of richly costumed participants from villages throughout the province and beyond.
 The festival is divided into three stages: the morning features a horseback parade and a display of the embroidered and decorated costumes unique to each village, after which there is a show of stirring horsemanship at the local racecourse.
 The day ends with traditional songs and dances back in Piazza Italia.

 Stintino and around